-- Never disturb a dog that is sleeping, eating or caring for puppies.
+- Never disturb a dog sleeping, eating, or caring for puppies.

 - Never pet a dog without letting it see and smell you first.
-A smart way to do this is to make a fist and hold it in front of the dog's snout.
+An intelligent way to do this is to make a fist and hold it in front of the dog’s snout.
 Let them make the first move.

 - When petting a dog, always start below the chin.
 Petting the top of the head is seen as a dominating gesture, which may cause dogs to get aggravated.

 - Never tease a dog or play rough.
-Regardless of breed.
-There are many breeds that bite.
+Regardless of the breed.
+Many breeds bite.